bauxy/bauxy-legal/business_associate_agreement.md

 ### 2.2.1

-&quot;Electronic Protected Health Information&quot; or &quot;ePHI&quot; shall have the meaning given to such term under the Privacy Rule and the Security Rule, including, but not limited to, 45 C.F.R.
+"Electronic Protected Health Information" or "ePHI" shall have the meaning given to such term under the Privacy Rule and the Security Rule, including, but not limited to, 45 C.F.R.
 160.103, as applied to the information created, received, maintained or transmitted by Anagram from or on behalf of Customer

 ### 2.2.2

-&quot;Individual&quot; shall have the same meaning given to such term in 45 C.F.R. § 160.103 and shall include a person who qualifies as a personal representative in accordance with 45 C.F.R. § 164.502(g).
+"Individual" shall have the same meaning given to such term in 45 C.F.R. § 160.103 and shall include a person who qualifies as a personal representative in accordance with 45 C.F.R. § 164.502(g).

 ### 2.2.3

-&quot;Protected Health Information&quot; or &quot;PHI&quot; shall have the meaning given to such term in 45 C.F.R.
+"Protected Health Information" or "PHI" shall have the meaning given to such term in 45 C.F.R.
 160.103, limited to the information created, received, maintained or transmitted by Anagram from or on behalf of Customer.

 ### 2.2.4

-&quot;Privacy Rule&quot; shall mean the Standards for Privacy of Individually Identifiable Health
+"Privacy Rule" shall mean the Standards for Privacy of Individually Identifiable Health

 Information published in 45 C.F.R.
-Parts 160 and 164, Subparts A and E. 2.2.5 &quot;Required by
+Parts 160 and 164, Subparts A and E. 2.2.5 "Required by

-Law&quot; shall have the meaning given to such term in 45 C.F.R.
+Law" shall have the meaning given to such term in 45 C.F.R.
 164.103.

 ### 2.2.6

-&quot;Secretary&quot; shall mean the Secretary of the Department of Health and Human Services or
+"Secretary" shall mean the Secretary of the Department of Health and Human Services or

 his or her designee.

 ### 2.2.7

-&quot;Security Rule&quot; shall mean the Security Standards at 45 C.F.R.
+"Security Rule" shall mean the Security Standards at 45 C.F.R.
 Part 160 and Part 164,

 Subparts A and C.